 If you asked my toddler, she would definitely agree breakfast is the most important meal of the day.
-While a picky eater when it comes to lunch and dinner, my 20-month-old will happily scarf down a 3-course meal for breakfast—or several rounds of Cheerios if given the chance.
+While she’s a picky eater when it comes to lunch and dinner, my 20-month-old will happily scarf down a three-course meal for breakfast—or several rounds of Cheerios if given the chance.
 Because she is such a breakfast lover, I always try to have something healthy and hearty on hand so we can both start our day off right.

 Sometimes this is easier said than done and mornings can often feel rushed (see above mentioned bottomless Cheerios breakfast).
 To help feel prepared, I often brainstorm and prep a week’s worth of breakfasts over the weekend so they will be ready to go come Monday morning.